Samsung/tizen-docs/docs/application/native/guides/app-management/data-control.md

 2. For the provider, in the Tizen Studio, double-click **tizen-manifest.xml**, and in the manifest editor, go to **Advanced > Data Control**, and click **+** to add the provider details.
 Add the **Read** and **Write** access rights to both **SQL** and **Map** types.

-    You can set the data access to be trusted, allowing other applications signed with the same certificate to access the data.
-You can also define privileges to restrict access to applications having the specific privileges.
+    You can set the data access to trusted, to allow other applications that are signed with the same certificate to access the data.
+Additionally, you can also define privileges to restrict access for applications having certain predefined privileges.

-    The following code example shows how the `<datacontrol>` elements are consequently added to the `tizen-manifest.xml` file:
+    The following sample code explains, how the `<datacontrol>` elements are consequently added to the `tizen-manifest.xml` file:

    ```
    <?xml version="1.0" encoding="utf-8"?>